bjornivars/rickAndMorty_MA4/README.md

 # rickAndMorty_MA4
 New feature in this project: React Hooks

-Username:
-cameron

-Password:
-cameron23

-The serverRM is not in use as login and contact form is not sent to strapi
+Removed:
+  - Strapi Server
+  - Local login

+ Added:
+  - React Hooks
+  - Phone number with regex validation in contact form